akosgamer1000/webshop_asztali/docs/ui/hooks/Login/README-1.md

 ## File

-hooks/login/useGetuserbyid.tsx
+hooks/login/useGetlogged.tsx

 ## Description

-User Data Fetching Hook
+Authentication Hook - Get Logged User

-A custom hook that fetches detailed user information by user ID.
+A custom hook that fetches and manages the currently logged-in user's information.
-It handles various error conditions and loading states, including:
+It handles various authentication states and error conditions, including:
 - Network errors
 - Authentication failures
-- User not found errors
 - Server errors
+- Session expiration

-The hook automatically logs out the user if their session is invalid.
+The hook automatically logs out the user if their session is invalid or expired.

-This hook provides a standardized way to fetch user details by ID and handle the associated loading states and error messages.
+This hook provides a standardized way to access the current user's authentication state and handle the associated loading states and error messages.

 ## Author